 Nevertheless, the disease which was called the ‘The Great Pox’ spread to the whole of Europe.
 With no antibiotics and cure, the pace of the disease remained unchecked and sent Europe into a near-doomsday experience.

 The effects of the disease were nasty.

-The skin on victims’ faces would essentially rot away from the disease ’s gruesome ulcers.
+The skin on victims’ faces would essentially rot away from the disease’s gruesome ulcers.
 In some cases, the noses, lips, or other body parts of the affected people were essentially gone, and several of the victims eventually died from the disease.
 It didn’t even spare the balls, which is generally expected of Syphilis.

-It was not uncommon to see noblemen and peasant alike on the streets of Venice missing parts of their face, with rotting flesh and exposed muscle and bone.
+It was not uncommon to see noblemen and peasants alike on the streets of Venice missing parts of their face, with rotting flesh and exposed muscle and bone.
 Patients would drag themselves around and body parts would literally drop off them.